thangvo9x/better-main-image/README.md

 # better-main-image
-A plugin for return json data with field "main_image"
+A plugin for return json data with field "gallery_images" from "main_image"